-To reset the system at the unit, cycle the unit power by turning the disconnect switch "Off" and then "On".
+To reset the system at the unit, cycle the unit power by turning the disconnect switch to OFF and then to ON.
 Lockouts can be cleared through the building management system.
 Refer to the building management system instructions for more information.